bartfeenstra/betty/README.md

 Usage: betty [OPTIONS] COMMAND [ARGS]...

 Options:
-  -c, --configuration TEXT  The path to a Betty configuration file.
-Defaults
+  -c, --configuration TEXT  The path to a Betty project configuration file.
-                            to betty.json|yaml|yml in the current working
+                            Defaults to betty.json|yaml|yml in the current
-                            directory.
-This will make additional commands
+                            working directory.
+This will make additional
-                            available.
+                            commands available.
   --version                 Show the version and exit.
   --help                    Show this message and exit.